2023 Burning Man Packing List: Don’t Forget These Items

 - Fanny Pack: I didn’t bring a fanny pack to my first Burn, and that was a mistake.
 Even if you have a CamelBak, it’s really nice to have something around your waist that carries your essential items, like your ID, snacks, 5-hour energy, and whatever else you need.
 This fanny pack is a great mixture of space, style, and comfort.

 The last thing you want at Burning Man is to get a gnarly sunburn, rash, or dry skin.
-It’s not always easy to keep your body in great condition after a week in the desert, but there are a few must-have items that will help keep your body protected.
+It’s not always easy to keep your body in great condition after a week in the desert, but there are a few must-have items to pack for Burning Man that will help keep your body protected.

 - Hats: With the volume of sun and heat, you need hats on the playa.
 I liked having this wide brim hat and the Boonie Fishing Bucket Hat during the day.
 These are also fun hats with trippy-looking designs on them.